Our 31st Year

-In June 2016, the Group commemorated the 28th anniversary of its founding.
-The Group’s original founders included: GE, 3M, Phelps Dodge (now Freeport McMoRan); United States Steel, ARCO (now BP); and Asarco.
-Our core group of members has greatly grown over the years and a large number of the world’s largest companies in every key sector have participated.
+The Group was founded in 1988 and its original founders included GE, 3M, Phelps Dodge (now Freeport McMoRan); United States Steel, ARCO (now BP); and Asarco.
+Our core group of members has greatly grown over the years and a large number of the world's largest companies in every key sector have participated.

 The Group is engaged in continuing dialogue and practice exchange within the broad business/industrial community and with a wide array of governmental authorities and other stakeholders in a continuing effort to shape policies and practices on natural resource liability regimes and many related matters that are well founded in law and science and are cost-effective but permit maximum innovation and flexibility too.